ovh/docs/pages/web/hosting/hosting_first_steps_with_web_hosting/guide.en-asia.md

 ### Step 3: Create your email addresses

 This stage is optional if you don’t want to use the email addresses included in your [Web Hosting plan](https://www.ovhcloud.com/asia/web-hosting/){.external}.
 To create one or more email addresses, please ensure that you are logged in to your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/asia/&ovhSubsidiary=asia){.external}.
-Go to the `Emails`{.action} section, then click on the Web Hosting plan that you have just ordered.
+Go to the `Emails`{.action} section, then click on the domain name corresponding to the Web Hosting plan you have just ordered.
 In the `Emails`{.action} section, click `Create an email address`{.action}.

 ![Create an email address](images/create_an_email_address.png){/thumbnail}